Family Guy: Back to the Multiverse: Plot

-When Stewie and Brian return to their universe in an airport, Peter (who was on the chicken ship held captive) came back with Ernie, the giant chicken, Peter's arch enemy, while Stewie and Brian went to stop Bertram, Peter and The giant chicken engage in a furious battle, when the showdown was taken outside Peter threw the giant chicken in an airplane engine, shredding him to pieces and presumably killing him.
-After the showdown, Peter then walks away, without knowing the giant chicken's eyes open, meaning that he's still alive.
+Stewie and Brian return to their universe in an airport.
+Peter, who is on the chicken ship held captive, comes back with Ernie, the giant chicken.
+When Stewie and Brian go to stop Bertram, Peter and the giant chicken engage in a furious battle.
+The showdown is taken outside, and Peter throws the giant chicken in an airplane engine, shredding him to pieces and presumably killing him.
+After the showdown, Peter walks away, but the giant chicken is still alive.

-After Stewie and Brian make it to the town square, they are shocked to discover that even though they had dismantled all the army forces Bertram had constructed throughout the Multiverse, their town had been purged into chaos.
-After a few more seconds, Bertram appears with a weaponized Tyrannosaurus, and welcomes Stewie back home.
-It is then revealed that Bertram had not actually been assembling armies within the universes Brian and Stewie had traveled to, but rather was simply trying to lure the two into dangerous environments to get rid of them, while his assistant, Gus, was assembling an army of alternate reality versions of Bertram himself, which appear along with the T-Rex.
-Bertram then exclaims that he had finally created a bomb that can exponentially tear a universe apart.
+After Stewie and Brian make it to the town square, they are shocked to discover that their town has been purged into chaos.
+Bertram appears with a weaponized Tyrannosaurus and welcomes Stewie back home.
+Bertram had not been assembling armies within the universes Brian and Stewie had traveled to, but rather was simply trying to lure the two into dangerous environments to get rid of them.
+His assistant, Gus, was assembling an army of alternate reality versions of Bertram himself, which appear along with the T-Rex.
+Bertram exclaims that he has created a bomb that can exponentially tear a universe apart.
 Due to the fact that traveling through universes creates tears in reality, Bertram's bomb can expand these tears and start a chain reaction that will suck Stewie's entire universe into oblivion.
 The most tears in Stewie's world are near his house, as that is where Brian, Stewie, and Bertram all traveled out of.
-This is where Bertram is headed for the bomb to activate.
+Bertram heads for the bomb to activate it.
 After the Tyrannosaurus ruthlessly devours an innocent bystander, Stewie and Brian arm themselves and battle both the Tyrannosaurus and Bertram's army.
 The fight continues all the way to Stewie's house, where two possible endings are present: